garrandall/popular-music-data/tracks/jenny-take-a-ride--mitch-ryder-and-the-detroit-wheels.md

 I said see, what you have done now
 Oh see, C. C. Rider
 I said see, what you have done now
-Ahh, you made me love you
+Ah, you made me love you
 Now, now, now, now your man has gone

 Oh, I'm going with my baby